Katikistan/Notes/CompSys - Eksamens noter.md

 Iterative DNS is a method in which the client queries a DNS server, and the server gives referrals if it does not have the answer, whereas Recursive DNS is a method in which the DNS server takes the responsibility of finding the answer for the client and don't give referrals.
 The recursive DNS is more efficient in terms of network and client resources, but the iterative DNS is more secure because it does not rely on a single DNS server.
+### Network Address Translation (NAT)
+here are hundreds of thousands of home networks, many using the same address space, 10.0.0.0/24.
+Devices within a given home network can send packets to each other using 10.0.0.0/24 addressing.
+However, packets forwarded beyond the home network into the larger global Internet clearly cannot use these addresses (as either a source or a destination address) because there are hundreds of thousands of networks using this block of addresses.
+That is, the 10.0.0.0/24 addresses can only have meaning within the given home network.
+But if private addresses only have meaning within a given network, how is addressing handled when packets are sent to or received from the global Internet, where addresses are necessarily unique?
+The answer lies in understanding NAT.

+The NAT-enabled router does not look like a router to the outside world.
+Instead the NAT router behaves to the outside world as a single device with a single IP address.
+In Figure 4.25, all traffic leaving the home router for the larger Internet has a source IP address of 138.76.29.7, and all traffic entering the home router must have a destination address of 138.76.29.7.
+In essence, the NAT-enabled router is hiding the details of the home network from the outside world.

+the home network computers get their addresses and the router gets its single IP address: the answer is the same—DHCP!
+The router gets its address from the ISP’s DHCP server, and the router runs a DHCP server to provide addresses to computers within the NAT-DHCP-router-controlled home network’s address space.

+If all datagrams arriving at the NAT router from the WAN have the same destination IP address (specifically, that of the WAN-side interface of the NAT router), then how does the router know the internal host to which it should forward a given datagram?
+The trick is to use a NAT translation table at the NAT router, and to include port numbers as well as IP addresses in the table entries.

+There are some detractors.
+First, one might argue that, port numbers are meant to be used for addressing processes, not for addressing hosts.
+This cause problems for servers running on the home network, since, server processes wait for incoming requests at well-known port numbers and peers in a P2P protocol need to accept incoming connections when acting as servers.
+How can one peer connect to another peer that is behind a NAT server, and has a DHCP-provided NAT address?
+Technical solutions to these problems include NAT traversal tools.
 ### Fowarding table
+When a source end system wants to send a packet to a destination end system, the source includes the destination’s IP address in the packet’s header.
+As with postal addresses, this address has a hierarchical structure.
+When a packet arrives at a router in the network, the router examines a portion of the packet’s destination address and forwards the packet to an adjacent router.
+More specifically, each router has a forwarding table that maps destination addresses
 #### KR chap 4 p8
 11100001 01111111 11111111 111